kerimoyle/cellml-specification/src/reference/examples/resets/reset_example_3_orderofevaluation.rst

 +-----+---+---+-------+

 Note that both tests are performed using :math:`(x, t, p)`, so the order of these tests doesn't change the outcome.
-Secondly, because the changes are orthogonal (each reset affects a different node in the directed acyclic graph), we can apply them in any order and reach the same point :math:`(x^\prime, t, p^\prime)`.
+Secondly, because the changes are orthogonal (each reset affects a different node in the directed acyclic graph), we can apply them in any order and reach the same point :math:`(x^\prime, t, p)`.

-Because :math:`(x^\prime, t^\prime, p^\prime) \neq (x, t, p)` a second round of reset evaluation is started, but no active resets are found, the reset evaluation is halted and model dynamics continue.
+Because :math:`(x^\prime,t, p) \neq (x, t, p)` a second round of reset evaluation is started, but no active resets are found, the reset evaluation is halted and model dynamics continue.

 +-----+---+---+-------+--------+---+
 | *t* | 0 | 1 | 2     | 2 + dt | 3 |